Skip to Content

 Instructions

-4. Throw in the cinnamon bark and onion then cook for 10 minutes, do not stir you want to get a nice colour on the base layer.
+• Throw in the cinnamon bark and onion, then cook for 10 minutes, do not stir, you want to get a nice colour on the base layer.

-6. Top and tail the courgette, cut it into quarters lengthways and then into 1cm (½") pieces and throw them into the bowl with the chickpeas.
+• Top and tail the courgette, cut it into quarters lengthways and then into 1cm (½") dice.

-7. Add the almonds, ras el hanout, honey, salt and harissa paste to the bowl, and give everything a mix.
+• Combine the courgette, preserved lemons, almonds, ras el hanout, honey, salt and harissa paste in a mixing bowl.

 Simone Illger